A/N Beta'd by the wonderful StoryWriter831. Everything belongs to JK Rowling.

 If you do this, that's it.There's no going back.

 I took a deep breath and slid it over the edge.
 It made a faint flapping sound as it fell, settling in a heap at the foot of the house, looking like a black hole in the snow.
 As an afterthought I threw down the two lengths of bandage after it.

 I lowered myself down so I was clutching the inner-side of the sill, my legs sticking half-out of the window.
-God, I'm doing this all wrong, I thought wildly as I began to wriggle backwards.
-I should be using some kind of rope made out of sheets tied together.
-I should have constructed some kind of a safety harness –
+You're doing this all wrong, I thought wildly as I began to wriggle backwards, you should be using some kind of rope made out of sheets tied together.
+You should have constructed some kind of a safety harness—

 At first I did not dare.